Alomgir27/PlantifyUS/README.md

 # PlantifyUs

-PlantifyUs is a web application that helps plant enthusiasts discover and share information about various plants.
+PlantifyUs is an Android application that allows plant enthusiasts to discover and share information about various plants.
 Whether you're a seasoned botanist or just starting out with your plant collection, PlantifyUs provides a platform to connect with fellow plant lovers, explore different plant species, and learn more about plant care.

 ## Features